Brodvd/Audio-Sep---from-HF---/README.md

 pip install -r requirements.txt
 ```

-Download the checkpoints in the folder  `/checkpoint` from [here](https://huggingface.co/spaces/BroDvd/AudioSep/tree/main/checkpoint)
+Create the folder `/checkpoint` and download the checkpoint in the folder from [here](https://huggingface.co/spaces/BroDvd/AudioSep/tree/main/checkpoint)
 ## Using
 ### For the pipiline
 * run the file  `pipiline.py`  changing the files path